vdarmadi/ea-code-test/README.md

 ## Further work to do to make it production ready
 - Add more exception handlings, logging and monitoring service e.g. `Sentry`
 - Add the script to orchestration / data pipeline tool such as `Apache Airflow` to enable scheduling
-- Put the input CSV in S3 or remote location
-- Upload the result files to S3 or database tables
+- Change the location of the input file and result files to S3 or remote location